Home Features Explore Munros Munro Map Reviews Get the App

 Access to Aonach Meadhoin begins at Cluanie Inn on the A87, the main road connecting the west coast at Kyle of Lochalsh with the Great Glen at Invermoriston.
 Parking is available at the inn with permission, or in designated layby areas nearby.
 The A87 is a major trunk road, making access straightforward from either Inverness to the east or the Skye direction to the west.

 The trailhead location is well-known among hillwalkers, and during summer weekends you may find parking spaces limited.
 There are no formal facilities beyond the inn itself, which offers food and accommodation.
 Mobile phone signal is generally available at road level but becomes unreliable once you climb onto the ridge.
 The remote glen location means you should be self-sufficient for the day, carrying all necessary supplies from the outset.
-The long approach and descent mean an early start is advisable.

 The summit of Aonach Meadhoin sits at 1001m along the South Cluanie Ridge, marked by a cairn on the rocky crest.
 True to…